suaudeau/daily_backup/README.md

                 |  dir   |    new      |  dir  |     archive     |  dir   |
                 +--------+    files    +-------+                 +--------+
               local or remote        local or remote               local
+- Authorize irregular backups in time: if backup has not been done since several days, weeks, months... do the apropriate short, medium or long term backup.

 ###Configuration: